 Executive Producers at BRAT asked Michelle to reprise her role as "Randi Roach" and join their another show, "On the Ropes" centering around real life Light Weight Champion, Ryan Garcia.
 This began shooting in January 2019, and started airing on the BRAT Channel on 2/25/19.
 Tune in to watch Michelle reprise her role as "Randi Roach," the Mob Boss of Glen Helen.

-Michelle shot her 3rd Web-series for BRAT as "Randi Roach" in another new show "Crown Lake," written by head scribe of "Pretty Little Liars," Sara Shepherd.
+Michelle shot her 3rd Web-series for BRAT as "Randi Roach" in another show "Crown Lake," written by head scribe of "Pretty Little Liars," Sara Shepherd.
 This fun series started streaming in June of 2019.
 New episodes are shooting now.

 Michelle worked on her 4th series for BRAT Productions, reprising her role as "Randi Roach" again in one of their top rated web-series, "Total Eclipse," starring Social Media stars Mackenzie Ziegler and Emily Skinner.
 New episodes started airing Summer 2020.
 Watch here.

-Now living and working in Hollywood for almost 18 years, Michelle still travels to Louisiana and to New York, working towards being a part of all of the productions for the big and small screens thriving in the Bayou and on the East Coast.
+Now living and working in Hollywood for almost 19 years, Michelle still travels to Louisiana, Georgia, and New York, working towards being a part of all of the productions for the big and small screens thriving in the Bayou and on the East Coast.
 The warm weather in Los Angeles appeals to this South Florida girl, who keeps moving forward through patience, persistence, and perseverance.

 Thank you all for your continued support and love, always! ❤️

-"This is one of the hardest industries to work in, but I love living out my dreams, and going to sleep each night with a smile on my face, doing what I love, and loving what I do.
+"This is one of the hardest industries to work in, but I love living out my dreams.
+I go to sleep each night with a smile on my face, doing what I love, and loving what I do.
 Pursuing your goals is so important.
 Live each day to it's potential, why else are we here on Earth?

 Accept all opportunities as they come, while always being grateful and feeling blessed." ~ Michelle Bernard 🧚♀️